Java Numerical Oddities

 documented,

-if it occurs to you to go read the docs for Double.equals()
+if it occurs to you to go read the docs for Double.equals().
+The given reason

 for this is to allow hash tables to operate properly, and indeed it is